Jacob-McM/Employee-Data-Database-Using-PostgreSQL/README.md

 6. After everything has been imported, you may now run queries.
 Select the database and open a new query tool.
 7. From this query tool add [query_script.sql](query_script.sql) file.
 8. Select and run a script.
 They have been comment segregated with information pertaining to each script.
 Feel free to adjust values as you wish, such as searching for a different name, or looking at a different department.

-An example script run would look like:
+### Sample Query

  This query can give you the employee information based on department.
 The information returned is: employee number, last name, first name, and department name.
 ```